As an ecommerce business owner, you’re constantly looking for ways to improve and optimize your store.

 As an ecommerce business owner, you are not alone.

-Shopping cart abandonment is one of the leading causes of revenue loss for ecommerce businesses.
+Even in 2019, shopping cart abandonment is one of the leading causes of revenue loss for ecommerce businesses.
 After analyzing 37 different ecommerce stores, studies showed that the average shopping cart abandonment rate was 67.23%.

 This means for every completed shopping cart transaction, there are two shopping carts being abandoned.
 If you generate a million dollars a year in revenue, you could have missed out on nearly half a million dollars in abandoned orders!